 And we have a lot of genomic DNA purification kits.

-We have kits designed specifically for samples types such as mouse tails, food samples, plant leaves and seeds, whole blood, FFPE tissue samples and bacteria DNA from food samples.
-Some kits are suitable for a large variety of samples types.
+We have kits designed specifically for sample types such as mouse tails, food samples, plant leaves and seeds, whole blood, FFPE tissue samples and bacteria DNA from food samples.
+Some kits are suitable for a large variety of sample types.
 For example, the Wizard® Genomic DNA Purification Kit works for all kinds of samples, including beetles, frog skin, fish fins and antelope blood.
 If you’re dealing with a larger number of samples, we also have a collection of kits that work with our Maxwell® RSC Instruments—compact, automated nucleic acid purification platforms that can process up to 16 samples (Maxwell® RSC 16) or 48 samples (Maxwell® RSC 48) at once.

 Odds are, no matter what sample type you work with, we have the right kit for you—and we will help you find it.
 If you have questions about which kit to use for your sample, please don’t hesitate to contact our Technical Services Team.